 Upgrade to Ubuntu 20.04 “Focal Fossa”

-Before upgrade to Focal Fossa, your current installation should be fully updated.
+Before upgrade to Focal Fossa, you should fully update your current installation.
 So log into your Ubuntu and update the system by running the following commands –

 sudo apt update sudo apt upgrade

 After the update, open up system settings and go to “Software & Updates”.
 Move to the updates tab.
-If you are upgrading from an LTS version, select Notify me of new Ubuntu version as “For long-term support version”.
+If you upgrade from an LTS version, select Notify me of the new Ubuntu version as “For long-term support version”.
 In case you’re upgrading from Ubuntu 19.10, select “For any new version”.
 Once selected, type the password to authenticate and hit close.

 Now press ALT + F2 and enter the following command –

 Now the software updater will update the system and give the option to upgrade.

 To start the upgrade process, hit Upgrade.

 The next window shows the release notes informing you about the testing version and how to report bugs.
 Click the Upgrade button for the next step.